-Early detection of colon cancer is critical for better outcomes, and attaining that early detection starts with following routine screening guidelines and understanding your family history.
+Early detection of Colorectal Cancer is critical for better outcomes, and attaining that early detection starts with following routine screening guidelines and understanding your family history.

 Medical History and Physical Examination